I charged forward, and imagined a fireball forming at my fingertips.

 My Tuft illusion waved, motioning for the guards to open the gate.
 I held my breath.
 If the guards had any official codes prepared, or knew which Guardians to expect, they’d see through my ruse right away.

 And if guards talked to my illusions, they wouldn’t be able to talk back – modifying two senses at once was an incredible strain for me, and I could only do it for a few seconds before breaking from exhaustion.

 The captain waved his hand.
 “Open the gate!”
 One of the guards pulled a key out of his pocket and inserted it into a metal box on a pillar.
 The metal gate creaked and slid open.
 The guards in the tower looked down, confused as to what the commotion was about.

 My illusions of Tuft and Brin strode past me, and I adjusted my grip on the body over my shoulders.

 Then I sprinted forward, towards the open gate, making myself invisible to the guards on the ground.

 This next part would be tricky.

 The men in the tower shouted out.
 Both of them were out of my range, so they could see me, even through the rain.
-They aimed their rifles at me, but I was weaving in between their comrade.
+They aimed their rifles at me, but I was weaving in between their comrades.
 They couldn’t shoot without risking friendly fire.
 “Target spotted!
 Going towards the gate!”